jhausserlab/HiFiAlignmentTool/README.md

 This code is optimised at a memory level to be able to reassemble and register (translation + rotation) high resolution images in **ome.tif**.

 Currently, for images of dimension 16'000 x 21'000 pixels the computer uses a maximum of 52GB to run all the code.
 I recommend these dimensions (give or take ~1000 pixels) if you are using a 64GB RAM computer.
-If you are working with bigger images, you will likely need to have a computer with a more RAM.
+If you are working with bigger images, you will likely need to have a computer with more RAM.
 The images do not need to have the same dimension X,Y as the code will pad all images with the maximum X,Y dimensions of the image set.
 If you have created a set of images with empty channels for background subtraction, the code can do the background subtraction for you.

 **Keywords**: Image Registration, Image alignment, CZI, OME.TIF, High Resolution Imagery, Python, HIFI